eerimoq/moblin/README.rst

 - Make SRT work.
 Unknown why is fails to send video so often.
 Audio seems to work?

+- Sometimes the screen freezes after settings updates.
+Unknown why.

+- Receonnect, or change button text from "Stop" to "Go live".

 Ideas/plan
 ==========

+- Big F on screen when disconnected.

 - Implement `SRTLA`_.